Low-cost Quadrature Optical Interferometer

 Taking a similar approach to determine the irradiance at Photodetector B gives

 leading to

-By comparing Eqs.~(\ref{photodetectorA}) and (\ref{photodetectorB}), we see that the signals extracted at Photodetectors A and B are 90$^\circ$ out of phase with each other, thereby enabling quadrature detection and analyses.
+By comparing Eqs.~(\ref{photodetectorA}) and (\ref{photodetectorB}), we see that the signals extracted at Photodetectors A and B are 90$^\circ$ out of phase with each other, thereby enabling quadrature detection and analysis.

 Returning back to generalized features, we can see that quadrature detection is useful as a tool for tracking optical path length fluctuations because it helps to remove directional ambiguities.
-Consider the traces plotted out in Fig.~\ref{theory}(a), showing the dependence of signals $I_{12}^{(A)}$ and $I_{12}^{(B)}$ on the optical path length difference $s_2-s_1'$ in the case where $r_p=r_s=t_p=t_s=1/\sqrt{2}$.
-For a given signal considered in isolation, there is an unambiguous mapping from path length difference to irradiance (that is, if we know $s_2-s_1'$, then we know exactly what value to expect for $I_{12}^{(A)}$).
-However, the inverse problem is not so well defined, and indeed there are an infinite number of quantities $s_2-s_1'$ possible if the value of $I_{12}^{(A)}$ is taken as an input.
-To lift the ambiguity, an optical path length initial condition can be either independently ascertained or set to zero, and the value of $I_{12}^{(A)}$ can be subsequently tracked as a function of time.
-There is, however, a remaining problem: when the interference signals comes to an extrema---for example, a maximum, as highlighted in Fig.~\ref{theory}(a) by the vertical gray bar at $\phi=0$---it must in all cases trend back toward equilibrium times following this, and there is no way to know if that changing signal represents an increase or decrease in the optical path length.
-Quadrature detection ``plugs this hole" by monitoring a pair of interference fringes in tandem instead of just a single interference fringe, and when one of the two fringes (e.g., $I_{12}^{(A)}$) comes to an extrema, the other ($I_{12}^{(B)}$) is planted at zero with maximal slope.
+Consider the traces plotted out in Fig.~\ref{theory}(a), showing the dependence of signals $I_{12}^{(A)}$ and $I_{12}^{(B)}$ on the optical path difference $\ell_2-\ell_1'$ in the case where $r_p=r_s=t_p=t_s=1/\sqrt{2}$.
+For $I_{12}^{(A)}$ or $I_{12}^{(B)}$ considered in isolation, there is an unambiguous mapping from path length difference to irradiance (that is, if we know $\ell_2-\ell_1'$, then we know exactly what value to expect for $I_{12}^{(A)}$).
+However, the inverse problem is not so well defined, and indeed there are an infinite number of quantities $\ell_2-\ell_1'$ possible if the value of $I_{12}^{(A)}$ is taken as an input.
+To lift the ambiguity, an optical path difference initial condition can be either independently ascertained or set to zero, and the value of $I_{12}^{(A)}$ can be subsequently tracked as a function of time.
+There is, however, a remaining problem: when the interference signal comes to an extremum---for example, a maximum, as highlighted in Fig.~\ref{theory}(a) by the vertical gray bar at $\phi=0$---it will in all cases trend back toward equilibrium at times following this, and there is no way to know if that changing signal represents an increase or decrease in the optical path difference.
+Quadrature detection plugs this hole by monitoring a pair of interference fringes in tandem instead of just a single interference fringe, and when one of the two fringes (e.g., $I_{12}^{(A)}$) comes to an extremum, the other ($I_{12}^{(B)}$) is planted at zero with maximal slope.